nstudio/xplat/README.md

 nx g app
 ```

-**NOTE:** If you encounter any issue, you can try creating an Nx workspace with version specified, for example:
+**NOTE:** If you encounter any issue, you can try creating an Nx workspace with a version specified.

+We have tested with the following, for example:

 ```
-npx create-nx-workspace@14.1.7
+npx create-nx-workspace@15.9.2
 ```

 ## App generation examples